karljohns0n/nginx-more/README.md

 #> yum install nginx-more
 ```

 All configurations will be installed in default directory which is `/etc/nginx/`.
-The package already includes a bunch of PHP-FPM configurations in `conf.d/custom/` for WordPress, Laravel, Drupal, OpenCart and PrestaShop, so you can get started in few seconds with your website hosting.
+The package already includes a bunch of PHP-FPM configurations in `conf.d/custom/` for WordPress, Laravel, Drupal, OpenCart, PrestaShop and Sendy, so you can get started in few seconds with your website hosting.

 Clean vhost exemple for WordPress: